amarce/kolla-ansible/doc/source/admin/podman.rst

 Containers recreated from Ansible handlers now start immediately unless ``defer_start: true`` is specified.
-When ``wait: true`` is also passed the handler waits for the container to reach the running and healthy state before continuing.
+When ``wait: true`` is also passed the handler first ensures the container is started and then waits for it to reach the running and healthy state before continuing.

 Troubleshooting
 ---------------

-If a handler times out and the container remains in ``created`` state, the failure message includes ``podman inspect`` state information and the last log lines to aid debugging.
+If a handler times out and the container remains in ``created`` state, the failure message reports whether a start was attempted, includes ``podman inspect`` state information and shows the last log lines to aid debugging.

 One-shot cleanup containers
 ---------------------------